Bearing Calculator

 Distance Units: Kilometers, Miles, Nautical Miles, and Meters

-Different industries use different distance units based on historical conventions and practical considerations.
-Our calculator displays results in all major units simultaneously: kilometers (metric standard), statute miles (US/UK land distances), nautical miles (aviation and maritime), and meters (surveying precision).
+Different industries use different distance units based on historical conventions and practical considerations as standardized by BIPM (International Bureau of Weights and Measures).
+Our calculator displays results in all major units simultaneously: kilometers (metric standard), statute miles (US/UK land distances), nautical miles (aviation and maritime per ICAO standards), and meters (surveying precision).
 Understanding when to use each unit prevents costly miscommunications in professional navigation and engineering projects.
+Convert between units easily with our Unit Converter tool.

 Understanding Each Distance Unit